aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 ![Marbles Workshop Architecture](../architecture/WorkshopRemotePeer.png "Marbles Workshop Architecture")

-* You will interact with Hyperledger Fabric using the Marbles application, which is a Node.js application that you will run locally on your laptop.
+* You will interact with Hyperledger Fabric using the Marbles application, which is a Node.js application that you will run locally (or in Cloud9).
 During this workshop you will configure and run this application.
 * The Marbles application will connect to a Fabric peer running in your own AWS account, in any region you choose.
 During this workshop you will configure and run the Fabric peer.
 * The Marbles application also connects to an Orderer service, which orders the transactions and groups them into blocks.